 Leucine Aminopeptidase (LAP) test is used to identify catalase-negative gram-positive cocci.
 Specifically, it differentiates Aerococcus and Leuconostoc from Streptococcus, Enterococcus, Lactococcus, and Pediococcus.

-LAP test is mostly used for the preliminary characterization of Streptococcus-like organisms.
-LAP test is only one of a battery of useful tests for identifying catalase-negative, Gram-positive cocci.
+This test is mostly used for the preliminary characterization of Streptococcus-like organisms.
+This test is only one of a battery of useful tests for identifying catalase-negative, Gram-positive cocci.
 For example, the streptococcal identification panel (API Rapid Strep) also contains a LAP test.

 The LAP disk is a rapid test for detecting the enzyme leucine aminopeptidase.
 Leucine-beta-naphthylamide impregnated disk serves as a substrate for the detection of leucine aminopeptidase.
 Following hydrolysis of the substrate by enzyme, the resulting beta- naphthylamine produces a red color upon adding cinnamaldehyde reagent.

 Before using, perform QC on each new lot or shipment of LAP disks and color reagent.
 Since the test is performed infrequently and most Gram-positive cocci are LAP positive, verify potency by testing the positive control each time a negative test is obtained using test organisms.

 - Before incubation, slightly dampen the LAP disk with reagent-grade water.
 Do not supersaturate the disk.

 - Using a wooden applicator stick, rub a small amount of several colonies of an 18 to 24-hour pure culture onto a small area of the LAP disk.

 - Incubate at room temperature for 5 minutes.